 A remedy to these bacteria is the use of feces from a healthy person and delivering it to the gut of the patient.
-Delivery of feces can be done in several ways such as using a tube through the patient’s anus and rectum or shooting of frozen fecal matter through one’s nose.
+Delivery of feces can be done in several ways, such as using a tube through the patient’s anus and rectum or shooting of frozen fecal matter through one’s nose.

-One of the benefits of this procedure is that it poses reduced antibiotic resistance which is the ability of microbes to resist medication that previously treated them.
-However useful the procedure is, careful selection of the donor is important to avoid passing of bacterial and parasitic infections.
+One of the benefits of this procedure is that it poses reduced antibiotic resistance, which is the ability of microbes to resist medication that previously treated them.
+However useful the procedure is, careful selection of the donor is essential to avoid the passing of bacterial and parasitic infections.

 4. Hydrogen Fuel

-Hydrogen fuel can be deduced from human waste through the same process as the one of passing current through water.
+Hydrogen fuel can be deduced from human waste through the same process as passing a current through water.
 It proves to be more efficient with less energy required in the process.

-With the abundance of human waste, consistent supply of hydrogen fuel can be achieved.
-Hydrogen fuel can be utilized in running of rockets and production of electricity by combining hydrogen and oxygen atoms.
+With the abundance of human waste, a consistent supply of hydrogen fuel can be achieved.
+Hydrogen fuel can be utilized in the running of rockets and the production of electricity by combining hydrogen and oxygen atoms.

 Who knew that human waste could be used in the making of bricks?
-Incinerated sewage sludge ash is combined with vegetable oil to create bricks.
+In this innovative process, incinerated sewage sludge ash is blended with vegetable oil to create bricks.

-The process of making this fuel begins with treatment of fecal waste by heating it in a waiting container so as to remove any harmful pathogens.
+The process of making this fuel begins with the treatment of fecal waste by heating it in a waiting container so as to remove any harmful pathogens.
 The waste is heated by the sun to temperatures of around 60o C for three hours.

 7. Source of Metals

-Hence, careful use of leachates in a controlled setting therefore proves vital.
-In our bodies, the metals play an important role in maintaining our joints and transmitting electrical signals.
+Hence, careful use of leachates in a controlled setting should be considered.
+In our bodies, the metals play an essential role in maintaining our joints and transmitting electrical signals.

 8. Janicki Omni Processor

 Therefore, the process can be used to sustain millions in the world who lack access to clean water.
-The process begins with human waste being fed into a dryer to remove moisture thereby reducing it to dry fly ash.
+The process begins with human waste being fed into a dryer to remove moisture, thereby reducing it to dry fly ash.

-Heat generated in this process is used to heat water in boiler pipes to form steam, which runs a generator to produce electricity.
-This electricity is enough to power the whole processor and surplus can be sold.
+The heat generated in this process is used to heat water in boiler pipes to form steam, which runs a generator to produce electricity.
+This electricity is enough to power the whole processor, and surplus can be sold.

 9. Cosmic Radiation Shield

-To protect humans, human waste together with water and food can be put in bags and used as a shield against radiation.
+To protect humans, human waste, together with water and food, can be put in bags and used as a shield against radiation.
 This will be lined on the space shuttle used in interplanetary travels.

-10. Source of water
+10. Source of Water

 This method of producing oxygen is used as a backup oxygen system for astronauts on long missions.
 Arguably, this method of extracting non-drinkable water can be utilized further to come up with water that is safe to drink by treating it.

-Human waste in production of renewable energy is a milestone.
-Moreover, it serves as a major contribution to the environment.
-Through recycling of poop that would have ended up in a landfill and polluted the environment, benefits such as biogas, fertilizer, fecal transplant, hydrogen fuel, building bricks, metals and drinking water can be obtained.
+Human waste in the production of renewable energy is a milestone.
+Moreover, it serves as a significant contribution to the environment.
+Through the recycling of poop that would have ended up in a landfill and polluted the environment, benefits such as biogas, fertilizer, fecal transplant, hydrogen fuel, building bricks, metals, and drinking water can be obtained.